jlcsv/acclaimed-videogames/README.md

 # acclaimed-videogames
 A list of the best videogames according to "best-of" lists from reliable sources.
 The results are produced by running a Condorcet election using best-of lists as ballots.
+The ranking uses Black's Procedure, meaning it is ordered by using the Condorcet method, then the Borda method when there is a tie.

 The CSV has columns for:

 - game
-- Black's method rank
+- rank
 - Condorcet rank
 - Borda rank
 - count of listings